-My son was home over the holidays and discussion turned to recipes and this is one of his favorites.
-I was in a soup mood anyways and in need of leftovers.
-In-spite of this not being very "cooking for two" friendly, we finished every last drop without freezing.
+We were in a soup mood and needed leftovers.
+In spite of this not being very "cooking for two" friendly, we finished every last drop without freezing.

 An excellent soup as expected.
 This would be a great company recipe to cook ahead.

-Notes: The original recipe calls for the beans to be put in with their packing liquid.
-This does increase the sodium some (and I have caught heat on this before) so I did rinse the beans and then added a can of beef broth to replace the liquids.
+The Beans: The original recipe calls for the beans to be put in with their packing liquid.
+This does increase the sodium some, so I did rinse the beans and then added a can of beef broth to replace the liquids.

 This is a thick soup as written.
 I liked it better with another can of broth.

-While the meat in browning, dice one medium onion and chop 3 stalks celery.
+While the meat is browning, dice one medium onion and chop three stalks celery.
 Juline one large or 2 medium carrots.
 Mince 2 cloves garlic.

 Add the prepared veggies to the browned meat.
 Cook over medium heat for about 10 minutes.

-Add 2 – 14 1/2 oz cans diced tomatoes, 15 oz can tomato sauce, 12oz of V8 vegetable juice, 1 t vinegar, 1 1/2 t salt, 1 t oregano, 1 t basil, 1/2 t pepper and 1/2 t thyme.
-Add 1 can each red kidney and great northern beans.
-I rinsed the beans and added a can of beef broth.
-Add a second can of broth of you want a little more of a soup texture (which is what I remember the original like).
+Add two 14 ½ oz cans diced tomatoes, 15 oz can tomato sauce, 12oz of tomato or V8 vegetable juice, 1 teaspoon vinegar, 1 teaspoon salt, 1 teaspoon oregano, 1 teaspoon basil, ½ teaspoon pepper and ½ teaspoon thyme.
+Add the rinsed beans and added a can of beef broth.
+Add the second can of broth if you want a little more of a soup texture.
+Simmer for 1 hour.